 So, it’s been a journey.
-I’m sharing it in my new online course called Lifelihood: Know Yourself Better to Live a Happy, Simple, and Authentic Life.
-It’s rolling out on January 6, 2018.
+I’m sharing it in my new book which will be coming out in the spring called Lifelihood: Journal Your Way to a Happy, Simple, and Authentic Life.

 Lifelihood came out of the idea that life is more than the work we do, more than our livelihood.
 It’s the whole shebang – and to think we can make a big life choice without considering how the other parts of our life connect usually ends us up right back at the drawing board.

 I was tired of chasing.
 I just wanted to be.
 So, it’s about the journey we all must take in order to live our fullest life.
 This is the material I’ve been living with for the past four years.
 If you are going through this struggle, the course will give you tools, support, and focus.
 I spent 2017 creating the material in this course and can’t wait to share it with you!

 Why wish for change when you have the ability to make the change?

 I simplified my life in so many ways, got focused on who I was, why I wanted a change and how to make it happen.
 The key thing I learned was to stop being so hard on myself.
 I experienced extending kindness to myself.

 Gentleness has been the biggest “a-ha” for me on this journey.
 The other is to stop resisting uncertainty.
 Big questions take bravery.
 Luckily, I believe we all have that capacity!

 I’ll be sharing more about it over the next few weeks. in the meantime, be sure to sign up for the 5-Day Mindfulness Challenge.
 It’s easy, fun, and will tickle your curiosity!